 Assault and Battery

 Being involved in a criminal matter can be a daunting experience, especially if this is your first time being investigated or charged.
-At the Law Offices of Ryan M. Cardoso, we have provided knowledgeable legal guidance to Florida residents who are facing a wide range of charges, including assault and battery as well as domestic violence and related offenses.
+At Cardoso Law, PLLC, we have provided knowledgeable legal guidance to Florida residents who are facing a wide range of charges, including assault and battery as well as domestic violence and related offenses.
 For most people, it can be tempting to speak to the authorities in an attempt to clear your name or to build good will.
 This can be disastrous, however, since it may do more harm than good when it comes to protecting your rights.
 With a Pensacola assault and battery lawyer on your side, you can be sure that your rights are being asserted and that the authorities are acting fairly.
 We ensure that each client receives thorough attention and vigorous advocacy, and we keep them informed at each stage of the proceedings.Assault Charges

 Assault and battery are two terms that are often used together and even interchangeably.
 However, assault and battery are two different crimes that can be charged and prosecuted separately.
 An assault involves an intentional and unlawful threat by actions or words to do violence against another person.
 Assault also requires an apparent ability by the defendant to carry out the threat.
 In other words, the victim must have a well-founded fear that they are facing imminent physical harm.